All Episodes

 She and Bill are heading into Iowa today for four days.

-Um she can't get it done without him out there.
+She can't get it done without him out there.

-Uh and and it I've got a story on it.
+And I've got a story on it.

-We'll get to it in uh in due course.
+We'll get to it in due course.

-hadn't even started working on Obama yet.
+Clinton Inc. hadn't even started working on Obama yet.

 I warned you about this many, many moons ago.

-The Clintons they're sort of conflicted on this whole concept of inevitability.
+The Clintons, they're sort of conflicted on this whole concept of inevitability.

-So having Barack out there as something she must overcome, must win a fight, must overcome this obstacle, is something that they probably probably secretly like.
+So having Barack out there as something she must overcome, must win a fight, must overcome this obstacle, is something that they probably secretly like.

 Now, I don't think that they ever expected him to be raising this kind of money.

-And uh nine of that is Edwards.
+And nine of that is Edwards.

-That Edwards would just nowhere, folks.
+Edwards is just nowhere, folks.

 And of course, none of the others are raising any significant money either.

-I think she's got the same problems that anybody else uh is is gonna have uh or she's gonna have, not anybody else.
+I think she's got the same problems that anybody else is going to have, or she's going to have, not anybody else, she's got problems of likability, and she's got problems of she's not a real person.

 Nobody really knows who the real Hillary is.